Air travel and children

 Many airlines can accommodate specific dietary needs if you let them know in advance.
 If you are concerned that the airline food will not be safe for your child, bring your own food on the plane.
 Many airlines no longer offer peanuts as snacks.
 However, other passengers can bring them on board.

-If your child has a severe peanut allergy, you should alert the airline and a flight attendant.
+- If your child has a severe peanut allergy, you should alert the airline and a flight attendant.
+Consider wiping down the hard surfaces around your child’s seat.

 What can I do if my child gets motion sickness?

 Some children are more sensitive to motion sickness than others.
-If your child has had motion sickness before and is older than 2 years of age, you can try giving her an over-the-counter anti-nausea medication 30 to 60 minutes before departure.
+If your child has had motion sickness before and is older than 2 years old, you can try giving her an over-the-counter anti-nausea medication 30 to 60 minutes before departure.
 The side effects usually include drowsiness and dry mouth.

 What if my child gets diarrhea?

 Diarrhea is usually caused by a virus or bacteria.
 In rare cases, it can be caused by something you eat on the plane.
-Travellers’ diarrhea is a common illness in travellers.
+Travellers’ diarrhea is a common illness for international travellers.